Your car registration fees may be partially deductible on your federal income taxes, but only under certain circumstances.

 To be deductible, a value-based auto registration fee must also be assessed on an annual basis.
 What matters here is the frequency with which the tax is charged to you, not the frequency with which it's actually collected.
 A state could collect half of the fee every six months, for example, or allow you to pay two years' worth of fees at a time, but you can still take a deduction as long as the fees are assessed on a per-year basis.

 Taking the deduction

 To deduct the value-based portion of your registration fee, you must itemize your deductions using IRS Form Schedule A.

-- Car fees go on the line for "personal property taxes."
+- Car fees go on the line for "state and local personal property taxes."